How to properly mix the adhesive mixture for tile installation?

 Before you start…

 The key to preparing an adhesive is to know its type and properties, which you will find written on its packaging.
 You should definitely know at least the basics, such as the mixing ratio of glue and water, the workability time (the longest time between mixing and the mixture being usable) and the curing time.
-Knowing this information is an essential step for proper adhesive preparation.
+If you know this information, it is an essential step for proper adhesive preparation.

 These cement molecules not only form growing crystals next to each other, but they also form on top of each other and can also block each other.
 This is how cement gains its strength and the longer it is exposed to water, the stronger it becomes.
-In the case of glue, the crystals will not only grow around the other crystals, but they will also grow into the pores of the tile and the substrate.
-In this way a strong bond is achieved.
+In the case of adhesive, the crystals will not only grow around the other crystals, but will also grow into the pores of the tile and the substrate.
+This is how a strong bond is achieved.

 When a modifier (e.g. polymers) is added to the mix, a stronger bond with the tiles can be achieved.
-The more modifiers the adhesive mixture contains, the stronger the bond will be, as the polymers allow the water to be retained longer in the prepared mixture.
-When the polymers are exposed to water and are evenly dispersed in the mix, they surround the cement molecules and allow them longer access to the water (the water does not evaporate through the polymers).
-This process produces a longer, thicker cement crystal than glue without a modifier.
+The more modifiers the adhesive mixture contains, the stronger the bond will be, as polymers allow water to be retained longer in the prepared mixture.
+When the polymers are exposed to water and are evenly dispersed in the mix, they surround the cement molecules and allow them to access the water for longer (the water does not evaporate through the polymers).
+This process produces a longer, thicker cement crystal than a glue without a modifier.

 Technical equipment

 Equally important is the selection of the right mixing tools – stirrer, mixing whisk and container.
-Always use a low-speed blender.
-Most adhesive manufacturers recommend mixing at low speed to get the minimum amount of air into the adhesive and achieve a more even mixture.
-Also, you should use spiral mixing whisks rather than the so-called. “whipping”, the better to prevent excess air from entering the mixture.
-It is also important to have the right container that allows you to mix the whole mixture perfectly without creating lumps and dry spots.
-Combine the right mixer and whisk with the Rubi rubber bu cket and you have all the equipment you need to prepare the glue mixture correctly.
+Always use a low-speed mixer.
+Most adhesive manufacturers recommend mixing on low speed to allow a minimum amount of air into the adhesive and achieve a more even mixture.
+You should also use spiral mixing whisks rather than so-called “beaters” to better prevent excess air from entering the mixture.
+The right container is also important, allowing you to mix the whole mixture perfectly without creating lumps and dry spots.
+Combine the right mixer and whisk with a Rubi rubber bucket and you have all the equipment you need to properly prepare your adhesive mixture.

 1. Initial preparation of the adhesive mixture

 First, start by pouring water into the bucket.
-This will reduce the amount of dry adhesive particles in the air.
-If you first put dry glue in the bucket and then add water, some of the dry glue will float on the surface.
-Then it will be harder to mix all the dry glue that sticks to the side walls of the bucket as well.
+This will reduce the amount of dry glue particles in the air.
+If you put the dry glue in the bucket first and then add water, some of the dry glue will float to the surface.
+It will then be harder to stir all the dry glue, which will also stick to the sides of the bucket.
 Add the glue to the water and stir, adding more glue or water as needed to achieve a thick consistency – about the creaminess of thick peanut butter.
-It is necessary that the resulting standing swirls in the upper part of the adhesive do not subsequently spill back into the lower layers.
+It is necessary that any standing swirls formed in the top of the glue do not subsequently spill back into the lower layers.

 Most manufacturers recommend five to ten minutes to mix the adhesive, which may seem like too long.
-But we recommend that you follow this time, as it will help you achieve the desired mixing and saturation of the individual cement molecules and also of the additives in your mix.
+But we recommend that you follow this time, as it will help you achieve the desired mixing and saturation of the individual cement molecules as well as the additives in your mix.
 Sometimes it happens that even professionals mix the mixture only until they get a consistent mixture of powder and water.
-Ideally you should stick to the recommended time, but realistically you probably won’t.
-Therefore, you will do better if you always stir a little longer than you think is sufficient for the necessary mixing of the mixture.
+Ideally, you should stick to the recommended time, but realistically, you probably won’t.
+That’s why you’ll always do better if you stir a little longer than you think is sufficient for the necessary mixing of the mixture.

 You can add more glue or water at the initial mixing stage to achieve the desired density.
-This is no longer advisable in the later stages of mixing, because if you add more water or glue after the quenching stage, the glue will weaken considerably.
+In the later stages of mixing, this is no longer advisable because if you add more water or glue after the quenching stage, the glue will weaken considerably.
 The glue should be thick enough to roll over the trowel when scooped.
-If it runs off, it is too thin and you need to add more powder to the mixture.
+If it runs off, it is too thin and you need to add more powder to the mix.

 2. Extinguishing

 The extinguishing phase is very important!
-At this stage, you can most influence the correct mixing of the adhesive mixture.
+In this phase you can influence the correct mixing of the adhesive mixture the most.
 Extinguishing means leaving the mixed glue untouched for about ten minutes.
 It is essential to leave the adhesive at rest for the chemical composition to work properly.
-If you don’t do this and use it immediately after the initial mixing of the mixture, it will lead (quite quickly) to the glue hardening and becoming non-functional.
-Then the adhesive with the tiles will not stick or cure properly.
-Properly executed extinguishing will also give you maximum working time after the glue is fully mixed.
+Failure to do this and use it immediately after the initial mixing of the mixture will lead (quite quickly) to the adhesive hardening and becoming non-functional.
+Then the tile adhesive will not stick or cure properly.
+Properly done quenching will also give you maximum working time after the adhesive is fully mixed.

 As soon as you add water to the additives, the molecules in the additives absorb the water.
-Imagine the molecule of the additive as a cotton swab.
-The outer layer of the additive will be hydrated, but the inner part will still be dry.
-Quenching gives the ingredient enough time to fully saturate.
+Think of an additive molecule as a cotton swab.
+The outer layer of the additive will be hydrated, but the inside will still be dry.
+Quenching gives the additive enough time to fully saturate.

 If you don’t leave the adhesive in the quench phase long enough, the mixture will have dry polymers.
-Dry polymers will consume water from the cement and cause it to solidify rapidly.
-If the cement does not have enough water to continue forming crystals, the growth and hardening process essentially stops.
-Therefore, do not allow the adhesive mixture to extinguish for too short a time, as this weakens the adhesive and creates potential bonding problems.
-Lack of crystal formation in cement leads to inadequate bonding with the tiles and substrate.
+The dry polymers will consume water from the cement and cause it to set quickly.
+If the cement does not have enough water to continue to form crystals, the growth and hardening process will essentially stop.
+Therefore, do not allow the adhesive mixture to quench for too short a time, as this will weaken the adhesive and create potential bonding problems.
+Lack of crystal formation in the cement leads to poor bonding with the tiles and substrate.
 Allow the additives (modifiers) to dissolve completely so that they are properly represented in the adhesive mixture.

 3. Final mixing of the mixture